 The School of Arts and Humanities’ undergraduate creative writing prize, the Talus, is open to all currently enrolled ECU undergraduate students across our three campuses.
 This competition gives students the chance to explore their creative side and express themselves through the written word.
 Cash and book prizes are awarded to the most outstanding works in two categories, ‘Prose’ and ‘Poetry’.
-Submissions open in May and the winners are announced in the final week of October and prizes will be awarded at the School’s annual Student Prize Ceremony in March of the following year.

 Students are permitted to submit a maximum of two entries per category:

-Three prizes are awarded for each category.
+Three prizes are awarded in each category:

 All entries must follow these strict submission guidelines, otherwise they will not be eligible for the prize:

 Manuscripts will be destroyed after the competition, so please keep a copy.

 Judges of the Talus Prize are drawn from the WA writing community.
 Results will be announced in the final week of November and prizes will be awarded at the School’s annual Student Prize Ceremony in March of the following year and will be posted on the School of Arts and Humanities’ website.
 The judges’ decisions are final and no correspondence shall be entered into.

 The School of Arts and Humanities greatly appreciates the support of the following sponsors: